ljaviertovar/robot-game-challenge/README.md

 ## Description

-This project is a web application built using JavaScript, TypeScript, and React.
+This project is a web-based game built using JavaScript, TypeScript, and React.
 It is managed with pnpm.
+The game is part of a frontend challenge and showcases the use of modern web technologies and best practices for building interactive user interfaces.

+## Challenge

+The challenge involves creating a game where a robot navigates a grid.
+The robot's movements are determined by a set of rules and commands that the player inputs.
+The goal of the challenge is to demonstrate proficiency in JavaScript, TypeScript, React, and general frontend development skills.

 ## Installation